Maxnelson997/ReduxGridPinterestLayout/readme.md

 Users can favorite photos displayed on a pinterest style layout.

-This app was built to show my understanding of all listed technoloiges.
+This app was built to show my understanding of all listed technologies.

-**however** my main focus when building this app was to emphasize my understanding of **Redux**.
+**However**, my main focus when building this app was to emphasize my understanding of **Redux**.

+[see it here](https://picgrid.herokuapp.com/) - Redux dev tools enabled

 ## Technologies Used:
 - **React**